 Are you planning to visit Vilnius?
-In this article, you will find information about the only Orthodox Baroque church in Lithuania: from interesting facts to opening hours, and more.
+In this article, you will find useful information about the only Orthodox Baroque church in Lithuania: from interesting facts to opening hours, and more.
 Note: This is not a sponsored article, it includes purely my personal experience.
 All photos were taken by me.

 The church is located in the street Ausros Vartu (Aušros Vartų gatvė), near the Roman Catholic Church of Saint Theresa, in the Old Town of Vilnius, Lithuania.
 You enter through the neo-Byzantine monastery portal.

 Coordinates: 54° 40′ 31.944” N, 25° 17′ 26.628” E

 Opening times & Ticket prices

 07.00 (only on Sundays), 08.00, 10.00 (only on Sundays), and 17.00